This post contains affiliate links. Please see our disclosure policy.

 • Sprinkle the dough with black sesame seeds and salt instead of pumpkin seeds.

-• Add ground black pepper along with salt when before baking (you could even add some ground black pepper to the dough if you love a little spice).
+• Add ground black pepper along with salt before baking (you could even add some ground black pepper to the dough if you love a little spice).

 Sourdough Pumpkin Crackers